 Corvallis Community Children’s Centers, Inc. was established as a secular, non-profit organization in 1968.
-We have been serving our community for 40 years as a state and federally licensed program.
+We have been serving our community for over 40 years as a state and federally licensed program.
 CCCC serves children aged six weeks to five years and has two centers located in west (Growing Oaks Center) and northeast (Lancaster Center) Corvallis.

 Corvallis Community Day Care, Inc. was established as a non-profit corporation in 1968.
 From the beginning, the members of the corporation have been the parents of children in care, employees, and members of the Board of Directors.
 Over the years the organization grew to three centers serving children aged six weeks to five years.